saivamsikaruturi/vamsilabs-dev-notes-main/docs/devops/kubernetes.md

 * Also we can run the same application on multiple nodes to share the node.
 * We call these set of worker nodes as data plane
 * Some one should manage these worker nodes like if one node goes down moving the containers to a healty node etc.
-* This contoller part is taken care by another node called Master node or control-plane.
+* This contoller part is taken care by another nodealled Master node or control-plane.
 * In real-time there will be more than one master node for fault tolerance.

 ![K8SArch.PNG](K8SArch.PNG)